sapphiremm2/pricebridge/README.md

 # MM2 Price Monitor

-Monitors StarPets.gg prices and sends Discord approval requests when your store needs a price update.
+Monitors competitors's store prices and sends Discord approval requests when your store needs a price update.
 Approve in one click — the price updates automatically.

 Works with **Shopify** stores or any **custom/fullstack** backend.